irahorecka/pycraigslist/README.rst

 To search for Craigslist posts, use ``.search()``.
 ``.search()`` will return a dictionary of post attributes (type ``str``) and will search for every post by default.
 Use the ``limit`` keyword parameter to add a stop limit to a query.
-For example, use ``limit=50`` if we want 50 posts.
+For example, use ``limit=50`` to get 50 posts.
 There is a maximum of 3000 posts per query.

-Let's find the first 20 posts for farming and gardening services in Denver, Colorado:
+Find the first 20 posts for farming and gardening services in Denver, Colorado:

 .. code:: python